kolchfa-aws/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ### Creating a client connection in PHP

 The PHP client uses the `setSigV4CredentialProvider` attribute to assume credentials from the the local credential store.
-Use the `setSigV4Region` attribute to set the region.
+Use the `setSigV4Region` attribute to set the AWS Region:

 ```php
 <?php